mcomisso/mcomisso.github.io/_posts/2016-03-21-manage-osx-apps-with-brew-and-brew-cask.md

 ---
 layout: post
-title: Manage osx apps with brew and brew cask
+title: "#6 - Manage osx apps with brew and brew cask"
-description: Brew is the new standard package manager for osx
+description: "Brew is the new standard package manager for osx"
 categories: [system administration, howto]
 tags: ['quicklist', 'list', 'brew', 'macosx']
+redirect_from: /post/6
 ---

 ### Brew